lyeoni/nlp-tutorial/README.md

 - [Question-Answer Matching](https://github.com/lyeoni/nlp-tutorial/tree/master/question-answer-matching): This repo provides a simple PyTorch implementation of Question-Answer matching.
 Here we use the corpus from _Stack Exchange_ to build embeddings for entire questions.
 Using those embeddings, we find similar questions for a given question, and show the corresponding answers to those I found.
 <br>**_Keyword_:** CBoW, TF-IDF, LSTM with variable-length seqeucnes, Text classification<br>

-- [News Category Classification](https://github.com/lyeoni/nlp-tutorial/tree/master/news-category-classifcation): This repo provides a simple Keras implementation of Text Classification using TextCNN.
-Corpus is _Huffpost_ news category dataset.
-Most open sources are a bit difficult to study & make text-classification model for beginners.
-So, I hope that this repo can be a good solution for people who want to have their own text-classification model.
+- [News Category Classification](https://github.com/lyeoni/nlp-tutorial/tree/master/news-category-classifcation): This repo provides a simple Keras implementation of TextCNN for Text Classification.
+Here we use _Huffpost_ news corpus including corresponding category.
+The model trained on this dataset identify the category of news based on headlines or short description.
 <br>**_Keyword_:** TextCNN, Text classification, Text cateogrization<br>

-- [Movie Rating Classification (Korean NLP)](https://github.com/lyeoni/nlp-tutorial/tree/master/movie-rating-classification): This repo provides a simple Keras implementation of Text Classification using TextCNN.
-Corpus is _movie review_ dataset in Korean.
-Most open sources are a bit difficult to study & make text-classification model for beginners.
-So, I hope that this repo can be a good solution for people who want to have their own text-classification model.
+- [Movie Rating Classification (Korean NLP)](https://github.com/lyeoni/nlp-tutorial/tree/master/movie-rating-classification): This repo provides a simple Keras implementation of TextCNN for Text Classification.
+Here we use the _movie review_ corpus written in Korean.
+The model trained on this dataset identify the sentiment based on review text.
 <br>**_Keyword_:** TextCNN, Text classification, Sentiment analysis<br>